Sweeping the oceans - terrane accretion

 new, but powerful tool, enabled by technologic advances that permit dating of a single zircon grain.

 This is an example of a single-zircon detrital age plot from a sample of schist collected in Alaska taken from Bradley et al. 2009 (reference and link below).
 Since the schist had a sedimentary protolith the zircons are almost certainly detrital, and the ages reflect the time of igneous activity (and zircon crystallization) in the source material that was eroded to produce the sediment.
 Within a drainage-deposition basin system one would expect the age spectra (where the peaks are) to be similar, and differing terranes will likely have different spectra.
-One of broader results to recognize here is the total lack of PreCambrian ages, indicating that North American Precambrian basement did not serve as a source, consistent with this being unconnected to North America.
+One of broader results to recognize in this figure is the total lack of PreCambrian ages, indicating that North American Precambrian basement did not serve as a source, consistent with this being unconnected to North America.
 The youngest ages constrain the depositional age of the schist.
 In a terrane with active volcanism in source areas the youngest zircon crystallization ages may overlap with the depositional age.

 Paleomagnetic pole database: http://www.ngu.no/geodynamics/gpmdb/.